AdobeDocs/experience-cloud.en/help/website-implementation/pages/analytics.md

 1. Create a new action

-n.
-Select the "Adobe Analytics" extension
+   * Select the "Adobe Analytics" extension

 o.
 Select the "Set Variables" Action Type